Wildlife Management Areas

 - Hunters may enter the WMA no earlier than 4 a.m. unless otherwise specified.
 Hunters must check out daily and exit the WMA no later than two hours after sunset, or as otherwise specified.
 Reference individual WMA listings for specific requirements.

-- Lands within WMA boundaries will have the same seasons and regulations pertaining to baiting and use of dogs as the WMA within which the lands are enclosed; however, with respect to private lands enclosed within a WMA, the owner or lessee may elect to hunt according to the regular season dates and hunting regulations applicable to the geographic area in which the lands are located, provided that the lands are first enrolled in DMAP.
+- Lands within WMA boundaries (including those bordered by a public road or waterway) will have the same seasons and regulations pertaining to baiting and use of dogs as the WMA within which the lands are enclosed; however, with respect to private lands enclosed within a WMA, the owner or lessee may elect to hunt according to the regular season dates and baiting regulations applicable to the geographic area in which the lands are located, provided that the lands are first enrolled in DMAP.
 Interested parties should contact the nearest LDWF field office for additional information.

 - Dumping garbage or trash on WMAs is prohibited.
 Garbage and trash may be properly disposed of in designated locations if provided.